 Q: What API functions does FINRA plan to change?

-Q: How does Two-Factor Authentication work?
+Q: How does Multi-factor Authentication work?

 Q: What is FINRA Developer API (“DAPI”)?